 Merzouga was one of my favorite places in the country, but in this case, it’s not just about the destination but also the journey.
 Ait Ben Haddou and Todra Gorge are two pearls in the middle of Morocco, kind of in the middle of nowhere.

 If you’re visiting Morocco, chances are you are spending time in Marrakech.
-It is the top tourist destination in the country for a reason—there’s a ton of great things to do in Marrakech.
-Jardin Majorelle, Bahia Palace, and Koutoubia Mosque just for starters.
+It is the top tourist destination in the country for a reason—there are a ton of great things to do in Marrakech.
+Jardin Majorelle, Bahia Palace, and Koutoubia Mosque, just for starters.

 You May Also Like 11 Reasons Why You Should Visit Marrakech